'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 The fast-pitch coach--Gary Frederick--helped to develop the character that those two players exhibited.
 He just retired recently and Mallory Holtman is the new coach.

-Ken B about 3 years ago from Central Washington University
+Ken B over 3 years ago from Central Washington University

 This was one of the best sports stories I've ever heard.

-Tripper E about 3 years ago from Blythewood Middle School
+Tripper E over 3 years ago from Blythewood Middle School

 I really like this because I'm a softball player and this would mean a lot to me.

-ashlyn L. about 3 years ago from california
+ashlyn L. over 3 years ago from california

 Ohhhh goodness, what sweethearts.